9 Horror Movie Remakes That Are Actually Worth Your Time

 Texas Chainsaw Massacre (2003)

-Texas Chainsaw Massacre 2003 is definitely one of the better horror remakes out there, it manages to capture the essence of the original while also adding its own twist to it all.
+Texas Chainsaw Massacre 2003 is definitely one of the better horror remakes out there for me, as it manages to capture the essence of the original while also adding its own twist to it all.

 Friday the 13th (2009)

-But it manages to pay homage to the original while delivering its own take on the story and avoids falling into the traps of being a watered-down, soulless cash grab or a pointless shot-for-shot remake.
+But it still manages to pay homage while delivering its own take on the story and avoids falling into the traps of being a watered-down, soulless cash grab or a pointless shot-for-shot remake.
 [Friday the 13th 2009 on IMDB]

 IT (2017)

-Although IT (2017) is technically a remake, I consider it more of a book adaptation.
-As a fan of Stephen King's novel and the original movie, I was looking forward to watch this version when I first heard about it, and I must say, I really enjoyed it.
+Although IT (2017) is technically a remake, I consider it more of a book adaptation, and as a fan of Stephen King's novel and the original movie, I was looking forward to watch this version when I first heard about it, and I must say, I really enjoyed it and wasn't disappointed.

-The young cast deliver solid performances as well, and Bill SkarsgĂ„rd's portrayal of Pennywise the Dancing Clown is brilliant.
+The young cast deliver solid performances, and Bill SkarsgĂ„rd's portrayal of Pennywise the Dancing Clown is brilliant.

 Dawn of the Dead (2004)

-Dawn Of The Dead is another that manages to capture the essence of the original while adding its own unique elements.
-And that is always a good thing in my book!
+Dawn Of The Dead is a zombie classic and another that manages to capture the essence of the original while adding its own unique elements, and that is always a good thing in my book!

-One aspect that I wished it had explored further though was the presence of the evil bikers, similar to the ones in the original film.
-These characters added some extra danger and chaos, but you can't have everything.
+One aspect that I wished it had explored further though was the presence of the evil bikers, similar to the ones in the original film, but you can't have everything.
 [Dawn Of The Dead 2004 on IMDB]

 The Hills Have Eyes (2006)